craftylildev/LearningSQL/README.md

  CustomerID,
  Country
 FROM Customer
-WHERE Country != 'USA';
+WHERE Country != 'USA'
 ```

-2.Provide a query only showing the Customers from Brazil.
+1. Provide a query only showing the Customers from Brazil.
 ```
 SELECT *
 FROM Customer
-WHERE Country = 'Brazil';
+WHERE Country = 'Brazil'
 ```

 3. Provide a query showing the Invoices of customers who are from Brazil.
 The resultant table should show the customer's full name, Invoice ID, Date of the invoice and billing country.